Boar's Head plant linked to deadly outbreak broke food safety rules dozens of times, records show

 The documents, first reported by CBS News, didn't contain any test results that confirmed listeria in the factory.
 The bacteria thrive on floors, walls and drains, in cracks and crevices and hard-to-clean parts of food processing equipment.
 Pests such as flies can easily spread the bacteria through a plant and the germ can survive in biofilms — thin, slimy collections of bacteria that are difficult to eradicate.

-Officials with Boar’s Head did not respond to a request for comment from The Associated Press, but a spokesperson told CBS that the company regrets the impact of the recall, prioritizes food safety and addressed the USDA's concerns.
+Officials with Boar’s Head did not respond to a request for comment from The Associated Press, but a spokesperson told CBS that the company regrets the impact of the recall and prioritizes food safety.
+On its website, the company said all the issues raised by government inspectors were addressed immediately.

 Barbara Kowalcyk, director of the Institute for Food Safety and Nutrition Security at George Washington University, said the records raise a lot of red flags.